Understanding Remington 700 Actions: Short vs Long and How to Choose the Right One

 Final Thoughts on the Remington 700 Footprint

 Knowing the difference between Remington 700 short and long actions allows you to optimize rifle builds for specific needs, from cartridge compatibility to handling.
+Because every BE-series receiver is held to the standardized Remington 700 footprint dimensions, your existing stocks, chassis, scope bases, and triggers drop right in.
 1934 Armory enhances this platform with their BE-series actions, blending lightweight construction and precise machining for reliable performance.
-Explore 1934 Armory’s BE-series actions to elevate your next custom build.
+Explore the BE-series actions to elevate your next custom build — or, if you're a brand building at volume, learn about 1934 Armory's OEM manufacturing partnerships.